 Get testimonials.
 Good reviews will help you land more opportunities.
 One way to get them is to start by sitting locally.
 You have the advantage of offering to meet the host locally to determine if it's a good fit.
 (An in-person meeting landed us our first sit.)
 If you can’t find any locally you may be able to go to a less popular destination to start get reviews.
 With TrustedHouseSitters you can also request personal reviews from people you know even before you complete an official sit.
 I recommend you do that.

-Apply quickly, especially for popular destinations.
-On TrustedHouseSitters each listing will show a range of how many people have applied: 0-3, and they recently capped the number of applicants at 5 before the homeowner can accept more.
-If you can get in the first 3 you have a much better chance of getting their attention.
+On TrustedHouseSitters each listing will show a range of how many people have applied so far.
+They recently capped the number of applicants at 5 before the homeowner must review current applications before accepting more.
+It seems that getting in the first couple of applications gives you a better shot.
 (It's OK to try for ones with more applications - just understand there may be more competition.)
 We always personalize each application.
-We're also careful to only apply to ones where we think we’d really enjoy the sit.
+And we're also careful to only apply to ones where we think we’d really enjoy the sit.

 Build in time for travel to and from the sit.
 Our first summer we literally went straight from one to another and it got a little stressful.
 Now we try to arrive the day before, even if that means paying for a hotel in the local area.
-(Some hosts will be happy for you to stay in a guest room the night before or after, but that varies.)
+(Some hosts will invite you to stay in a guest room the night before or after, but that varies.)
 We also try to leave our departure flexible.
 If a pet parent’s flight is delayed, we wouldn’t want to leave the pet stranded!
 Again, this might mean paying for a hotel locally but we feel more comfortable building in that buffer.
 As I mentioned, we grow attached to these pets and we don't want to stress them out either!

 Budget for travel costs.
 Do you need to fly to the sit?
 Will you need to pay for a hotel before or after the sit?
 Do you need to rent a car?
 During our two weeks in Portugal we were in a rural area and had to rent a car which ran about 30 euros a day.
 That meant it wasn’t exactly free to sit there.
 We still found it worth it, but you must build these costs into your budget.

 Understand the responsibilities.
 Pet care is a big responsibility that has to be taken seriously.
 Make sure you understand what’s involved.
 How much dog walking will be required, when, and can you commit to their schedule?
 Will pets sleep in the bed with you, and if so, are you OK with that?
 How long can you leave the pets during the day if you want to go sightseeing?
 Will you have other responsibilities such as gardening, or caring for a lawn or pool?
 How comfortable are you with those responsibilities?
-We've stayed in some homes with awesome gardens, but gardening can be time-consuming, so make sure you understand what’s involved.

 What is the wifi speed?
 This is crucial to me as I am often working when sitting.
 In one sit, the wi-fi was not adequate for Facebook lives I needed to do for work so I had to find a local co-working space.
-(Shout out to Nedspace in Portland for helping me in a pinch!)
+(Shout out to Nedspace in Portland Oregon for helping me in a pinch!)

 What is the home like?
 We’ve stayed in some beautiful homes and for the most part each one has been pretty comfortable.
 Not always though.
-On a couple of house sits we've had zero closet space or very little refrigerator space.
-Understand that if you’re from the US things in Europe may be very different.
-Utilities are very expensive, for example, so you may or may not be as warm or as cool as you are used to back home.
-Don’t be afraid to ask questions.
+On a couple of house sits, we've had zero closet space or very little refrigerator space.
+Some beds are much more comfortable than others.
+Look at pictures, read reviews from former sitters, and ask questions.

 Housesitting is not just a free Airbnb.
 There's a lot of responsibility that comes with caring for someone else's home and animals.
 If you're not up for that, don't try to become a house sitter.

-If you aren't willing to follow the homeowner's rules, don't house sit.
+And if you aren't willing to follow the homeowner's rules, don't house sit.
 Their house, their rules.

-If you plan to be out all day long sightseeing or all night partying, do not sit for pets that need companionship.
-We had one sit with a dog who was perfectly content to hang out outdoors all day in the fenced property guarding the home.
+On one sit, the dog was perfectly content to hang out outdoors all day in the fenced property guarding her home.
 We took her for a morning walk and we were then free to explore as long as we returned home for the evening walk and dinner.
 But that was an unusual situation, especially with dogs.
-Many dogs need more frequent attention, so your time to explore may be limited.
+Many dogs need more frequent attention, so your time to explore may be more limited.

 Some cats also need someone to hang out with as well; it depends on what they are used to.
-Ask the pet parent about their pets needs and routines before you accept the sit.
+Ask the pet parent about their pet's needs and routines before you accept the sit.

 If you'll be working remotely while house sitting you may have an advantage.
 You can let the homeowner know you'll be sticking close to home working a good portion of the day!